surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 9.15.0-rc.1 =
+= 9.15.0-rc.2 =

-(2022/01/26) Added a new "Import Yoast SEO Block Attrs" option (Premium edition).
-Added detection of incorrect post type archive pages (no ID and no slug).
-Fixed incorrect detection of blog archive page for a post object ID 0.
+(2022/01/27) Added a new "Import Yoast SEO Block Attrs" option (Premium edition).
+Added detection (and work-around) of incorrect post type archive pages.
+Fixed incorrect detection of a post object ID 0 as a blog archive page.

 = 9.14.2 =